 An Overview of Local Medical Options

 For many from the USA, it is a disappointment that the US Medicare program does not provide any coverage at all in Mexico.
 There have been lobbying efforts to change this in the past, but don’t hold your breath.
 While you will certainly want to keep the “free” Medicare Part A (and perhaps consider it a kind of major medical option), it will be up to you to decide if you wish to pay for Part B, etc.

 If you live in the Lake Chapala area, you don’t have to go to Guadalajara for most care.
 There are many well-trained and experienced doctors—including a wide variety of specialists—practicing right in the neighborhood.

 You’ll also find good quality medical facilities in the Lake Chapala area serving Chapala to Riberas del Pilar, San Antonio Tlayacapán and Ajijic.
 Area medical facilities include clinics offering 24/7 emergency services, ambulance, full laboratory services, HMOs, and a new full-service hospital, part of the Seguro Popular system, in Jocotepec, right on the lake.
-If you have an opportunity to visit the area, we recommend that you also visit any of the clinics listed below.
-See also Access Lake Chapala review of local clinics:
+If you have an opportunity to visit the area, we recommend that you also visit any of the clinics listed below:

 - Chapala Med